euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 public final boolean delaySendingAppLoad ()
 ```

-Returns True if Workspace ONE Intelligence SDK should automatically send app load request.
+Returns True if Omnissa Intelligence SDK should automatically send app load request.
 Returns False if the app will send app load request manually by calling sendAppLoadData.

 ### setDelaySendingAppLoad (delaySendingAppLoad)

 Configure delayed app load events.
-By default, Workspace ONE Intelligence SDK immediately reports an app load when Workspace ONE Intelligence SDK is initialized.
-Set delaySendingAppLoad to True if the Workspace ONE Intelligence SDK should delay sending app load events until the app developer calls sendAppLoadData.
+By default, Omnissa Intelligence SDK immediately reports an app load when Omnissa Intelligence SDK is initialized.
+Set delaySendingAppLoad to True if the Omnissa Intelligence SDK should delay sending app load events until the app developer calls sendAppLoadData.
 Otherwise, set it to False to keep default behavior and send app loads automatically.

 The delay app load feature is most often used to delay counting an app load until after a user has passed a login screen.